ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-25.md

 ## Instructions
 When the fetch resolves, show the value already stored in `botReply` inside the output area.

+## 💡 Code Hints

+**Displaying API responses?** You'll need to show the AI's response in your output area.
+Check out the [Input/Output section in SNIPPETS.md](./SNIPPETS.md#inputoutput) for the right function to display text.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Type a message in the input box